reo-ar/InvTweaksRenewed/README.md

 # Inventory Tweaks Reborn

-A spiritual successor of Inventory Tweaks, for 1.15and later.
+A spiritual successor of Inventory Tweaks, for 1.15 and later.

 Credited to https://github.com/Landmaster